By Tony Attwood

 But of course it wasn’t just the attack – indeed Aston Villa actually scored one more goal than Arsenal in 1930/1 – it was the counter attacking style that had emerged from the sophistication of the WM system.

-While today that is often portrayed as a simple dropping of the centre half further back down the pitch, what Chapman did was choose a centre half who could immediately pass the ball to a deep lying inside forward who could instantly pass the ball to one of the three upfield forwards.
+While today that is often portrayed as a simple dropping of the centre half further back down the pitch, what Chapman did, as I have noted elsewhere, was choose a centre half who could immediately pass the ball to a deep lying inside forward who could instantly pass the ball to one of the three upfield forwards.

-Bastin, Jack and Lambert playing 11, 8 or 9, and 9 respectively, took defences apart; the defence simply didn’t know who to mark.
-But that was all to come.
-For the moment we need to look at what happened in the opening of the season.
+Bastin, Jack and Lambert playing at numbers 11, 8 and 9 respectively, took defences apart; the defence simply didn’t know who to mark.
+But there was another twist – and one that is often missed.

 Remember the last season ended like this…